-If you’ve been following my blog or Twitter, you probably know that I have recently undergone EMDR therapy, or eye movement desensitization and reprocessing (yeah, let’s stick with EMDR).
+If you've been following my blog, you might know that I have recently undergone EMDR therapy, or eye movement desensitization and reprocessing (yeah, let's stick with EMDR).

 I had been diagnosed with PTSD, which apparently isn't just for war veterans and survivors of horrific abuse.
 Most of my difficult feelings were surrounding my parents' divorce: I could replay the night that it happened with unusual clarity, although I had no recall of the time periods around it, and any related thoughts brought intense waves of feeling.

 In the NHS therapy sessions that I had before starting private EMDR therapy, I'd spend the majority of sessions crying or on the verge of a panic attack (or in the midst of one).
 Clearly, the divorce had affected me in a very strong and strange way.
 Yet, as it turned out, it wasn't the root cause of my problems.

 When going through a chronological history of my past with my new therapist, I briefly mentioned that sometime before the divorce (I can't easily place either event) I saw my sister nearly drown.
 Like the divorce, I could re-play it so clearly in my mind, and my body felt like I was re-experiencing it when I did.

 The therapist told me something along the lines of the following: you can be traumatised by one event, but the symptoms can be delayed in appearance until another, less "traumatic" event.
 Therefore, the incident with my sister seemed to be the root cause of my issues, although I had barely given any thought to it.
 However, it would explain why I've always hated water and avoided always swimming...

 Here's the EMDR Association's description of how the therapy works: